 What’s really surprising is that even sites with relatively low traffic are not immune to this phenomenon.
 Bots care nothing about the size of your website, rather the software it’s running.

-For those of us responsible for maintaining these websites, being proactive when it comes to security is mandatory.
+For those responsible for maintaining these websites, being proactive when it comes to security is mandatory.
 And one of the simplest steps we can take is adding two-factor authentication.

-Let’s explore what two-factor authentication is and take a look at a few plugins that will help you add this feature with minimal effort.
+Let’s explore what two-factor authentication is and look at a few plugins that will help you add this feature with minimal effort.

 Two Layers Is Better Than One